 As part of the WMP, Permittees must conduct a Reasonable Assurance Analysis (RAA) for drainage areas not addressed by retaining the runoff volume of the 85th percentile, 24-hour storm event.
 The RAA includes an assessment (through quantitative analysis or modeling) to demonstrate that the activities (i.e., BMPs) and structural control measures identified as watershed control measures will achieve applicable WQBELs and/or receiving water limitations with compliance deadlines during the permit term.
 The objective of the RAA is to demonstrate the ability of the WMP to assure that Permittees’ MS4 discharges achieve WQBELs by the applicable compliance deadlines and do not cause or contribute to exceedances of receiving water limitations.

 Consistent with 40 CFR section 122.47(a), schedules must be developed for both the strategies, control measures and BMPs to be implemented by each individual Permittee within its jurisdiction and for those that will be implemented by multiple Permittees on a watershed scale.
-The schedule is to be made up of a minimum of three critical milestones, an unspecified number of non-critical milestones, and a final compliance deadline.
-The final compliance deadline must be as short as possible and must not exceed the deadline for attainment of the TMDL WLA for that pollutant-waterbody combination found in the Basin Plan.
-Permittees are subject to potential enforcement action if they fail to meet critical milestones and the final deadline, but not for non-critical milestones.
-The Executive Officer is authorized to assign critical milestones as part of conditions of approval for a WMP.
+The schedule is to be made up of a minimum of three Critical Milestones, an unspecified number of Non-Critical Milestones, and a final compliance date.
+The final compliance date must be as short as possible and must not exceed the date for attainment of the TMDL WLA for that pollutant-waterbody combination found in the Basin Plan.
+Permittees are subject to potential enforcement action if they fail to meet Critical Milestones and the final date, but not for Non-Critical Milestones.
+The Executive Officer is authorized to assign Critical Milestones as part of conditions of approval for a WMP.
 This will help motivate meaningful progress in implementing the WMP.

-Together, critical, and non-critical milestones must be sufficiently detailed to allow early detection of deviations in the schedule.
-Allowing for non-critical milestones allows Permittees to disclose complex steps in the implementation process without creating undue enforcement liability.
+Together, Critical, and Non-Critical Milestones must be sufficiently detailed to allow early detection of deviations in the schedule.
+Allowing certain milestones to not be subject to enforcement allows Permittees to disclose complex steps in the implementation process without creating undue enforcement liability.
 Section XII includes other requirements for disclosure of risks to the successful attainment of receiving water limitations and WQBELs.
 Along with other reporting requirements, this is intended to promote clear and timely communication of the Permittees’ progress.

 Where compliance schedules are not available (e.g., final TMDL deadlines have passed), Permittees may request a Time Schedule Order (TSO) as discussed in section XII.E.
 Permittees may propose a schedule in the WMP that is longer than the compliance schedule set by the TMDL if a TSO has been approved by the Santa Ana Water Board for a waterbody-pollutant combination in that TMDL.